odonzyk/sonarqube-vagrant-salt/README.md

-# Sonarqube installed with Vagrant and Saltstack on bento/ubuntu-19.04
+# Sonarqube Community Edition 8.0, installed with Vagrant and Saltstack on bento/ubuntu-19.04

 - creates a new virtualbox with masterless saltstack
 - install Open JDK 11 JRE